I recently was asked for my statement of faith.

 But lately, some bloggers have really overstepped on their personal and professional social media.
 Friends, peers, and brands are watching.
 Followers are reading.
 Jesus knows.

-Why does the Christian homeschool blogging world have to be so competitive and hateful?
+Why does the Christian blogging world have to be so competitive and hateful?
 There is room for all.

 A blogger on a site I used to write for asked for affirmation to not attend her sister’s wedding…to another woman.
 I get it: the fear and distaste many Christians have for the gay community and their civil rights.
-But if I have a family member getting married, I would attend to show my love to her rather than boycott the event and create further strife.
-My attendance doesn’t condone anything.
-I love people in spite of their sins, in spite of different views.
+But if I have a family member or friend getting married, I would attend to show my love to her rather than boycott the event and create further strife.
+Isn’t it more about relationship and being a peacemaker?
+I am commanded to love my neighbor.
 What would Jesus say?

-Another Christian blogger states that those on the fringe of Christianity (specifically Mormons, Adventists, Jehovah’s Witnesses, and Catholics) are not people with whom real Christians should ever fraternize.
+Another Christian blogger states that those on the fringe of Christianity (specifically Mormons, Adventists, Jehovah’s Witnesses, and Catholics) are not people with whom real Christians (Protestants?) should ever fraternize.
 She essentially calls for a BLOGGER HOLOCAUST and I wonder if there’s a WASP BLOGGER KKK out there and if she’s a card-carryin’ member.
 Maybe she reads a different Bible than I do?
 Because the Jesus I know hung out and ate with sinners and the fringes of society on a regular basis.
 I wonder if she’s seen the movie Footloose?
 I read and love many bloggers of all faiths, denominations, and backgrounds.
 They all have something to offer and teach.
 We should be educated in apologetics.
-Too many Christians are so scared and uneducated in Bible history that they are legalistic.
+Too many “Christians” are so scared and uneducated in Bible history or doctrine that they are legalistic.
 Not everyone is the enemy.
 I love learning and being curious.